miramastoras/bmeb_bootcamp_2023/wolbacchia_denovo_assembly.md

-# De-novo assembly of a Wolbacchia genome
+# De-novo assembly of a Wolbachia genome

 This document contains instructions for generating a de-novo assembly of a wolbacchia genome for BMEB bootcamp 2023.
 This is part 1 of the computational portion of the bootcamp.